Jhonbeltran/animate-chat-node-platzi/README.md

 the images and create the video

 * 'data-uri-to-buffer' : This module help us to convert the images from base64 to buffer

+* 'uuid': This module give us a unique name for each images

+* 'handlebars' : This module works on the client side and help us with the messages(video and text) that we gonna to send

+* 'hbsfy' : This is a trasnformer of handlebars that works with browserify

+* 'domify' : This module makes a convertion from strings(html) to DOM elements